Seanyap90/MLdeploy/conditionMonitoring/readme.md

 <h1>ML powered Condition Monitoring Dashboard</h1>

 <h2>Preview</h2>
-I am trying to convert a couple of data science projects in relation to Kaggle's solar generation dataset:  https://www.kaggle.com/datasets/anikannal/solar-power-generation-data into an exemplary and conceptual application.
+<p>I am trying to convert a couple of data science projects in relation to Kaggle's solar generation dataset:  https://www.kaggle.com/datasets/anikannal/solar-power-generation-data into an exemplary and conceptual application.</p>
-This means that we will have a couple of features on the dashboard UI being influenced by end-to-end ML deployments which include both training and inference.
+<p>This means that we will have a couple of features on the dashboard UI being influenced by end-to-end ML deployments which include both training and inference.</p>
-Below is a preview of a dashboard that is still in construction:
+<p>Below is a preview of a dashboard that is still in construction:</p>